After having completed the course:|

 • Students are able to evaluate ethical issues in research.

 • Students are able to characterize the reliability and validity of research setup.

-• Students are able to interpret research data, perform simple, descriptive data analysis, and display data graphically and coherently.
+• Students are able to interpret research data, and are able to identify various ways to perform simple, descriptive data analysis, and to display data graphically and coherently.